Work for Camp Widjiwagan

 The intern's role is primarily that of a learner.
 The program allows interns to develop their own teaching style through observation and leading activities under the supervision of an Instructor Naturalist.
 Interns follow a teaching progression that allows them to have more and more teaching responsibilities every week.

-Applications for the upcoming summer must be submitted between October 1 and December 31.
-Applications received after December 31 may be considered on a rolling basis.
-Please email Amy Hadow, Summer Program Director, for more information.
+The priority deadline for Summer 2023 Staff applications is January 6.
+Applications received after January 6 may be considered on a rolling basis.
+Please email Audrey Jerome, Summer Program Director, for more information.

 Widjiwagan Trail Counselors are involved in all aspects of our summer wilderness tripping program.
 Their primary responsibility is to lead summer campers on wilderness canoe and backpack trips, ranging in length from 5 to 14 nights (for first-year staff).
 Widji intro and intermediate level canoe trips travel through the Boundary Waters Canoe Area Wilderness (BWCAW) and Quetico Provincial Park in Canada.
 Intro and intermediate backpacking trips travel all across the US including Isle Royale on Lake Superior, the Big Horn Mountains in Wyoming and the Spanish Peaks in Montana.
 Widji offers a trip progression for campers and staff where the challenge, length and remoteness of our trips increases each successive summer.
 Senior staff who return for 5 to 6 years may have the opportunity to cap their Widji experience by leading a 40 day canoe trip through the Canadian tundra on the Dubawnt, Kazan and/or Thelon rivers or backpack through the Arctic National Wildlife Refuge or the Brooks Range in Alaska.
 Widji Wilderness trips are generally solo led with the expectation of trips for our youngest campers.
 Participation in mealtime activities, light maintenance, completion of session paperwork and attending staff meetings are required.
 Other duties may also be assigned.
 Periodic involvement as a support staff member will be scheduled.
 Staff are compensated with a daily rate, room and board, subsidized Wilderness First Responder and Lifeguarding/Wilderness Water Safety Certifications as well as the opportunity to travel though some of the most beautiful places in the world, gain leadership skills and impact the lives of some awesome young people.
 Individuals interested in applying for this position need to complete an online application.
 Must be 19 years old before September to be considered.